Five Rivers MetroParks Foundation

 The James M. Cox, Jr. Arboretum Foundation

 The James M. Cox, Jr. Arboretum Foundation was created 50+ years ago by a small group of community activists who were passionate about preserving the Dayton area’s undeveloped land.
-Today the foundation supports educational, scientific, civic, and cultural programs and activities relating to the advancement of arboriculture, horticulture and related fields by providing support for the Cox Arboretum as a free arboretum/museum for the benefit of the general public.
+Today, the foundation supports educational, scientific, civic, and cultural programs and activities relating to the advancement of arboriculture, horticulture and related fields by providing support for the Cox Arboretum as a free arboretum/museum for the benefit of the general public.
+You can donate to the foundation on their website.

 Wegerzyn Gardens Foundation

 The Wegerzyn Gardens Foundation is dedicated to supporting the educational and horticultural programs at and continued development of Wegerzyn Gardens MetroPark.
-We do this primarily by conducting fundraising activities and offering a membership program, in addition to other sources of income.
+They do this primarily by conducting fundraising activities and offering a membership program, in addition to other sources of income.
+You can donate to the foundation on their website.